JohnL3/milestone-project-five/README.md

 - On heroku in the reveal config vars section, make sure you have filled in
   - STRIPE_PUBLISHABLE key, STRIPE_SECRET key, SECRET_KEY key, AWS_ACCESS_KEY_ID key and AWS_SECRET_ACCESS_KEY key
+  - Add one final key: DISABLE_COLLECTSTATIC set it to 1
 - On cloud9 go to settings.py and comment out import env ... as this is not being pushed to Heroku
 - On cloud9 go to settings.py and set: DEBUG = False
 - On cloud9 go to eny.py and uncomment out os.environ.setdefault('DATABASE_URL', '') if you previously had it commented out